ammilam/terraform-google-gke-kube-prometheus-stack/README.md

     # consul support channel
     {
-      alertmanager_receiver_name = "consul"                      # names the receiver
+      receiver_name   = "consul"                         # names the receiver
-      match_namespace            = "consul"                      # filters for all rules in the consul namespace endpoint                   = "https://chat.googleapis...." # webhook endpoint for the alert },
+      match_namespace = "consul"                         # filters for all rules in the consul namespace endpoint        = "https://i-am-a-webhook-url...." # webhook endpoint for the alert },
   ])